 TriggerMesh is a cloud native integration platform, the only one born in the cloud and built with cloud native technologies.
 Because every enterprise is now multicloud, there is a pervasive need to connect enterprise services using cloud native approaches.
 Traditional ESB-based integration systems require significant knowledge of the applications being integrated, they often require expensive consultants, and they rely on legacy architectures.
 TriggerMesh is the only cloud native integration platform that offers a cloud-first approach and allows users to bring the on-premises world and the cloud world together.

 VMware Tanzu users that want to experience the power of TriggerMesh can start with our open source (Apache v2) Sources for Amazon Web Services (SAWs) that come out of the box with Cloud Native Runtimes.
 Using SAWs, you can quickly and easily consume events from your AWS services and send them to workloads running in your Tanzu Kubernetes cluster.
 Any AWS service can generate events, but consuming them with applications in different environments can require writing and maintaining a lot of AWS-specific code.
-TriggerMesh gives you a standardized mechanism for integrating AWS events (and with our Commercial offering, other cloud and on premises events) into your Tanzu application through Cloud Native Runtimes Knative eventing, without the need to alter your application or write specialized code.
+TriggerMesh gives you a standardized mechanism for integrating AWS events (and with our full open source solution, for other cloud and on premises events) into your Tanzu application through Cloud Native Runtimes Knative eventing, without the need to alter your application or write specialized code.

 To showcase the powerful mutlicloud workflows TriggerMesh and Cloud Native Runtimes enable, VMware Technical Marketing Manager Myles Gray and TriggerMesh Engineer Jeff Neff created a demo video showing how TriggerMesh can connect data upload events from Amazon S3 with a machine learning app built using Cloud Native Runtimes and TensorFlow Serving from the Tanzu Application Catalog.